lighthouse-labs/assessment-exam-student-python/README.md

 **Important Note:** If you make a mistake in performing these steps (and see unexpected behavior), you will need to RESTART from step 1 (clone the repo)!

+> #### Warning
+> Do **NOT** use VSCode Terminal to follow the steps below.
+Use default Terminal on Linux and MacOS and Anaconda Prompt or classic Command Prompt on Windows

 ---

 > 1. Clone the repository